Screen#

 print [Hello, Robot!] on screen ◀ and set cursor to next row

-When using the set cursor to row column block, the cursor is placed at a specific row and column on the brain’s screen.
+The set cursor to row column on screen stack block moves the cursor to a specific row and column on the Brain screen.
+The next print on screen block will start printing at that location.

 The IQ (1st gen) Brain uses a monospaced font, meaning each character has the same width for consistent text alignment.
 The IQ (1st gen) Brain screen supports up to 5 rows and 21 columns of text.